 Goal 3: Implement strategies identified in the Moving Toward Age Friendly Housing in King County report.

-a.
+- b.
+Objectives: - c.-a.
 Implement one advocacy strategy per year in partnership with the ADS Advisory Council and the Mayor's Council on African American Elders, interagency collaborative initiatives, or planning and research.